Rushali-Sarkar/LiNuX/README.md

 Setting up WSL is pretty easy.
 The steps are -

-1) Search for "Turn Windows Featuers on or off" in your machine.
+1) Search for "Turn Windows Features on or off" in your machine.
 <img src="./screenshots/picture1.png" alt="Windows Feature" width="500"/>

 2) Check the checkbox that says "Windows Subsystem for Linux".